arsham/SelectBetween/README.md

 ## Features

-* Can select between any characters in a line
+* Can select between any characters in a line.
+Also works on multiple selections.
-* Can work on multiple selection

 ## Installation